stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

      derive the contract account address and to query its code),

-The fully-qualified name of a smart contract is composed of the c32check-encoded standard account address that created it, as well as an ASCII-encoded string chosen by the standard account owner(s) when the contract is instantiated (subject to the constraints mentioned in the above sections).
+The fully-qualified name of a smart contract is composed of the c32check-encoded standard account address that created it, followed by an ASCII period `.`, as well as an ASCII-encoded string chosen by the standard account owner(s) when the contract is instantiated (subject to the constraints mentioned in the above sections).
 Note that all fully-qualified smart contract names are globally unique -- the same standard account cannot create two smart contracts with the same name.